 There are MD, ED and CD specialized learning centers at the elementary, middle and high school levels at various building sites.
 The services and supports available through these learning centers may be recommended by the Individualized Education Program (IEP) team.

-If you would like to participate in the planning for the use of I.D.E.A. funds, contact Ben Porter, director of student services, at 740-223-4416.
+If you would like to participate in the planning for the use of I.D.E.A. funds, contact Kelley Barber, director of student services, at 740-223-4416.